MisterNetwork/OB_LED_Flasher_IV/README.md

 LED_reset(count,brightness);  // green/white flash x(count)

 NOTE:
 Flash count can be from 1 to 8.
-Any other value or omitting count results in 3 flashes.
+Any other value results in 3 flashes.
-Flash onRate and offRate is a multiplier (n*100) milliseconds An onRate of 10 and an offRate of 5 yields a flash pattern of 1 second on and a half second off.
+Flash onRate and offRate is a multiplier (n*100) milliseconds.
+Default onRate is 9 (900 milliseconds).
+Default offRate is 4 (400 milliseconds).
 Brightness is system level from 1-255 (default is 96)

+An onRate of 10 and an offRate of 5 yields a flash pattern of 1 second on and a half second off.

 Example:

     //  Status LED Update
     if (ledEnable)  {